igordejanovic/parglare/docs/conflicts.md

       number = /\d+/ {prefer};

-In addition, you can also specify this terminal to take a part in dynamic
+In addition, you can also specify terminal to take a part in dynamic
 disambiguation:

       number = /\d+/ {dynamic};